MalakhFuller/5-VM-Home-SOC-Lab/README.md

 # SOC Lab 2: 5x VMs | Wazuh SIEM | AD DC | 2 Victims | 1 AttackBox

-This repository documents the build-out and exercises of a multi-VM SOC lab environment designed to simulate real enterprise security operations, built as a hands-on learning environment to develop SOC analyst and detection engineering skills.
-The lab features a Wazuh SIEM/XDR manager receiving telemetry from Windows and Linux endpoints instrumented with Sysmon, with a dedicated Kali Linux attack box for adversary simulation mapped to MITRE ATT&CK techniques.
-Each project builds on the last, progressively covering detection engineering, log analysis, threat hunting, and incident response workflows.
+This is where I'm learning to defend a network by first building one worth attacking.

+It's a five-VM SOC lab, fully isolated: a Wazuh SIEM/XDR taking telemetry from Windows and Linux endpoints wired with Sysmon, an Active Directory domain to give the attacks something real to move through, and a Kali box to do the attacking — mapped to MITRE ATT&CK as I go.
+The work runs in order, each project building on the last, from "stand up the environment" toward "catch a full attack chain inside it."
+The writeups are the honest version: where I took a wrong turn or assumed something that wasn't true, it's left in, because that's the part that actually taught me something.

 ---